ericblade/xo/README.md

 Do NOT use the disable-web-security switch for active browsing!!!
 Only use it when working with known good files.

-Use that shortcut, and load the "index-normal.html" in the repo into your Chrome window, such as: file:///D:/src/synergv1/app/index-chrome.html
+Use that shortcut, and load the "index-webworks.html" in the repo into your Chrome window, such as: file:///D:/src/xo/app/index-webworks.html

+*** MAKE SURE YOU CHECKOUT RECURSIVELY, SOME BRANCHES MAY CONTAIN SUBMODULES

 === Deploying to various platforms ===

 Need to spend some time remembering how this works.
 I think the "dist.bat" will simply install it directly to a webOS phone or tablet, I am not sure exactly how packaging for other platforms worked at this time.

+**** Official forums are available at http://www.ericbla.de/